Stephen Strasburg to start Game 4 for Nationals after questions about illness

-Washington Nationals ace Stephen Strasburg will start Game 4 of the NL Division Series against the Chicago Cubs after all.
+Washington Nationals ace Stephen Strasburg woke up feeling better and will start Game 4 of the NL Division Series against the Chicago Cubs after all.

+"Maybe the rain helped him," manager Dusty Baker said a day after Game 4 was washed out.
+"It helped us.
+I said my prayers and said, 'Hey man, let the rain try to help us.'
+I know I talked to some Hawaiian buddies of mine.
+They said sometimes it's a blessing from the sky.
+They call it mana.
+I believe in that."

-Manager Dusty Baker made a surprising announcement after Tuesday's rainout that he was sticking with Tanner Roark instead of going with Strasburg on regular rest.
+Baker had made a surprising announcement after Tuesday's rainout that he was sticking with Tanner Roark instead of going with Strasburg on regular rest.
 Strasburg, the No. 1 overall pick in the 2009 draft, went 15-4 with a 2.52 ERA during the regular season and turned in a dominant performance in a 3-0 loss to the Cubs in the series opener.

-Baker mentioned an illness going around his team, which he attributed to the weather, air conditioning at their hotel and Wrigley Field, and the "time of the year for mould around Chicago."
-He also said Strasburg threw a bullpen Tuesday, but a spokeswoman for the team said later in the day that Baker misspoke and that Strasburg had his bullpen session on Monday.
+General manager Mike Rizzo said Strasburg developed a fever, chills and acute sinusitis in the days following Game 1.
+He has been taking antibiotics and anti-inflammatories as well as IV fluids.

+Rizzo said Strasburg had no endurance during Monday's bullpen session.
+When the game got rained out on Tuesday, the right-hander told the Nationals he would be willing to start Wednesday but wasn't sure how effective he could be.
+They decided to go with Roark instead but changed course because Strasburg was feeling better.

 The Cubs stayed with right-hander Jake Arrieta for Game 4, but manager Joe Maddon altered his lineup after the Nationals switched from Roark to Strasburg.
 Jason Heyward got the start in right field, Ben Zobrist moved from right to left and Kyle Schwarber was bumped to the bench.